aau-sat/Radar-Simulation/README.md

 % - Range Angle Map
 % - 3D radar point cloud

 Phase Noise data are not given, by request of the provider.
+As such, the function that generates DPN samples is also not provided in this repository.